DESCRIPTION OF THE REGISTRANT’S SECURITIES

 Undesignated Preferred Stock

 As discussed above, our board of directors has the ability to issue preferred stock with voting or other rights or preferences that could impede the success of any attempt to acquire control of us.
 These and other provisions may have the effect of deterring hostile takeovers or delaying changes in control or management of us.

 Limits on Ability of Stockholders to Act by Written Consent or Call a Special Meeting

-Our Certificate of Incorporation provides that our stockholders may not act by written consent unless Ares and Freeman Spogli collectively own a majority of our outstanding Class A common stock, which may lengthen the amount of time required to take stockholder actions.
-As a result, except for Ares or Freeman Spogli, a holder controlling a majority of our capital stock would not be able to amend our Bylaws or remove directors without holding a meeting of our stockholders called in accordance with our Bylaws.
+Our Certificate of Incorporation provides that, subject to the terms of any series of preferred stock, our stockholders may not act by written consent, which may lengthen the amount of time required to take stockholder actions.
+As a result, a holder controlling a majority of our capital stock would not be able to amend our Bylaws or remove directors without holding a meeting of our stockholders called in accordance with our Bylaws.
 In addition, our Certificate of Incorporation provides that special meetings of the stockholders may be called only by the chairperson of our board or our board of directors.
 Stockholders may not call a special meeting, which may delay the ability of our stockholders to force consideration of a proposal or for holders controlling a majority of our capital stock to take any action, including the removal of directors.